asuleigh/BootstrapResponsivePortfolio/README.md

 # portfolio
-Amanda Surber's Portfolio README
+Amanda Surber's Responsive Portfolio README

-ABSTRACT: This is a personal portfolio website.
+ABSTRACT: This is a personal portfolio website created using Bootstrap.
 I have created this site in hopes that I will be able to continuously use it to improve my skills and for a place to showcase my public profile and work.
-(Aside: The current version is created to visually reflect the current assignment.
-There are more styles that I have coded that I will reintegrate in the future)
+(Aside: The current version is created to reflect the current assignment.)

 Table of Contents: